Hibou123440/North-Yankton/README.md

+# Standalone-North-Yankton-v1.0.0
+# INFORMATION: This resource allows for players to travel roleplay friendly to and from North Yankton and San Andreas.
+This resource adds map blips to your game, adds a menu, and markers.

+# INSTALLATION: Simply put this in your server like you would with any other resource.

+# CONFIGURATION: There are no configuration options for this resource.

 # For support or any script ideas/requests, please join my Discord. https://discord.gg/SQXvn5a
-INFORMATION:
-This resource allows for players to "perfomance friendly" travel to and fro San Andreas and North Yankton.
-Legit.

-INSTALLATION:
-Simply download the resource, and the throw it in the server as you would like any other.

-CONFIGURATION:
-Whats cool is that there isn't any?
-Super simple easy drap drop copy pasteee.